vijaybkhot/material-forecasting-engine/README.md

     cd material-forecasting-engine
     ```

-2.  **Run the Setup Script**
-    This script sets up the environment variables and local directories.
+2.  **Configure Environment**
+    Create a `.env` file from the example template.
     ```bash
-    ./setup.sh
+    cp .env.example .env
+    # (Optional) Open .env and add your FRED_API_KEY
     ```

-3.  **Start the Application (Docker)**
+3.  **Run the Setup Script**
-    Spin up the Database, API, and Frontend services.
+    This single command builds containers, runs migrations, and seeds the database.
     ```bash
-    docker-compose up --build
+    ./setup.sh
     ```

 4.  **Access the App**